tamanbodhi/CS-6910-A2/README.md

     --use_batch_norm', type=bool, default=True,help='batch normalization to be done or not.')
   The file does complete training with early stopping and saves the model which can be loaded using state_dict.

-  2. The inference.py file can be used to load the model that is saved afcter training, load the test data, evaluate and plot confusion matrix and a grid of predicted label of images.
+  2. The inference.py file can be used to load the model that is saved afcter training, load the test data, evaluate and plot confusion matrix and a grid of predicted label of images.[ when traing if you are changing dense neurons make sure to change the netork config in CNN class.Its default is 1000]
   3. train_part_b.py contain train file which takes a pretrained model from resnet and uses it to train the inaturalist dataset.
      The confusion matrix is plotted nad accuracy printed.
 It can be tuned by changing optimizer, learning rate, batch size and drop out.
   4. train_sweep.ipynb is the file that contains the complete dataload, training with early stop and configuurations for sweep